 This project was a major change in the existing software architecture.
-Think of it as a construction of an overbridge over an existing road.
-You need to ensure that the heavy traffic of the existing road is not affected because of the overbridge construction.
-And not just that, you also need to ensure that the overbridge is verified to be sturdy and large enough to handle all the heavy traffic which would eventually come to it as the road beneath is planned to get scrapped.
-And ofcourse there were many other requirements and risks for which I cannot find an easy analogy as I wasn’t really dealing with an overbridge construction, it was afterall a ‘complex architecture change in the software’.
-The project followed the waterfall model of the software development life cycle (pictured for reference).
+Think of it as a construction of an over-bridge over an existing road.
+You need to ensure that the heavy traffic of the existing road is not affected because of the construction.
+And not just that, you also need to ensure that the over-bridge is tested to be sturdy and large enough to handle all the heavy traffic which would eventually come to it as the road beneath is planned to get scrapped.
+And of course there were many other requirements and risks for which I cannot find an easy analogy as I wasn’t really dealing with an over bridge construction, it was after all a ‘complex architecture change in the software’.
+The project followed the waterfall model of the software development life cycle (pictured for reference)

 I am thankful to IBM for this opportunity.
 The project of this size brought with it a bunch of lessons that can be compiled to an equivalent of a university degree.
 Let me share the top 3 lessons here,

 Every Friday, a comprehensive project status was sent to the entire project team which covered everything from action items to open risks to change requests to dependencies.
-And ‘entire project team’ here means everyone… from the Managers that handle technical teams to the System Testers.
-It was completely astonishing when a Software Developer or a Tester would respond to that email with latest updates or queries because it affirmed that communication was actually taking place.
+And ‘entire project team’ here means everyone, from the Managers that handle technical teams to the System Testers.
+It was totally astonishing when a Software Developer or a Tester would respond to that email with latest updates or queries because that affirmed that communication was actually taking place.

-2. Stuff in the closet should be easily searchable.
+2. Stuff in the closet should be easily accessible

 Handy information is something that can easily save 30 minutes daily.
 Since the size of the team is 100+ you are bound to receive 2 calls and 3 messages daily with trivial questions and you may not have the answer for those at top of mind.
 This will initiate a time consuming data search activity.
 How do you solve this problem?
 Enter the “Project Worksheet” which was created with separate tabs containing all of the possible handy information and it soon became the single point of reference for everything!
 I didn’t have to refer to the plethora of Project Management tools for the info as it was right there on my desktop.